Random Schrodinger operators on long boxes, noise explosion and the GOE: GOE as a limit

-\begin{proof} The proof follows very closely the proof of Proposition \ref{letm}.
-The only difference is that the frequency of oscillation in the oscillatory sums \eqref{osc} changes with $\nu$.
-In particular, for uniform convergence, we need to choose $n_\nu$ so that the geometric sums appearing in \eqref{osc} are $o(\sigma_\nu n_\nu)$.
-But these sums are bounded by $c/\cha(q_\nu)$, which is still $o(\sigma_\nu n_\nu)$ by our assumptions.
+The proof of the SDE convergence of $\tilde X$ follows very closely the proof of Proposition \ref{letm}.
+The only difference is that because of $\sigma\to 0$ the functions $a(t,x), \tilde a(t,x), b(t,x)$ will not depend on $x$, that is why we get the matrix valued Brownian motion in the limit.